 In Hong Kong, the authority and responsibility for supervision of the insurance industry is vested in the Insurance Authority ("IA") under the amended Insurance Ordinance, Cap.
-41 (the "Insurance Ordinance", formerly known as the Insurance Companies Ordinance).
-Most of the amendments to the Insurance Ordinance came into force in December 2015 and June 2017.
-The remaining amendments, relating to the centralized regulation on intermediaries, are expected to be implemented in mid-2019.
+41 (the "Insurance Ordinance").
+Amendments to the Insurance Ordinance came into force in September 2019 whereby the centralized licensing regime for intermediaries was established.

-The Chief Executive of the Government of the Hong Kong Special Administrative Region appoints the members of the IA for the purposes of the Insurance Ordinance.
+The Chief Executive of the Government of Hong Kong appoints the members of the IA for the purposes of the Insurance Ordinance.
 The Insurance Ordinance provides that no person shall carry on any insurance business in or from Hong Kong except a company authorized to do so by the IA, Lloyd's of the United Kingdom or an association of underwriters approved by the IA.
 The Insurance Ordinance stipulates certain requirements for authorized insurers, including robust corporate governance, enhanced "fit and proper person" requirements for directors, controllers and several key persons in control functions such as financial control, compliance, risk management, intermediary management, actuary and internal audit, and minimum capital and solvency margin requirements, adequate reinsurance arrangement requirements and statutory reporting requirements.
 The Insurance Ordinance also confers powers of inspection, investigation and intervention on the IA for the protection of policyholders and potential policyholders.